digital-flaneur/digital-flaneur.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will be interning at Adobe, San Jose from June to Sept.
+I will be interning at Adobe in _San Jose, California_ from June to Sept.
 I'd love to connect if you will be in the area!